 Keep out of the reach of children.

 Store at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
-The effect of this medicine is less when the canister is cold.
 Do not puncture the canister or throw on a fire or incinerator.
 Throw away any unused medicine after the expiration date.